kulttuuri/databases-in-docker/README.md

 1. Give run permissions to the **build** script by running ``chmod +x build``
 2. Run the script with command ``./build``.
 It will then ask if you are sure, press **Y** to proceed building the image.

+After the image has been built, you only need to run the container.
+Building the image again would delete any changes or data you have done inside the image.

 ### 3/3: Run Container